 NSI Service Definitions

-The concept of Service Definitions is introduced to allow operators to readily define the sub-set of offered service types.
+The concept of Service Definitions is introduced to allow operators to formally identify and define the characteristics associated with each service offering.

-The Service Definition is a set of attributes that formally and explicitly define the complete scope of a service offering.
+The Service Definition consists of a set of attributes that formally and explicitly define the complete scope of a service offering.
 In particular, the NSI Connection Service uses the Service Definition as a baseline set of parameters to bound the scope of the service that will be offered to requesters.

-The Service Definition specifies the complete set of service parameters that define a service instance.
+The Service Definition specifies the set of service parameters that completely specify a service instance.
+For example, the Service Definition might identify “capacity”, “mtu_size”, and “maximum_frame_loss_rate” as three aspects of the service.
 The Service Definition also describes the range of allowed values for each service parameter, and a default value can be specified.
+In the context of the previous example, the range of allowed values for the “capacity” parameter may be 50 mbps to 10 gbps in increments of 150 mbps.
+Or the “mtu_size” may be defined to be 1500 Bytes to 9000 Bytes with a default of 1500.
 The parameters in the Service Definition form a kind of template that the service request must fill in.
 I.e. A service request must fill in the template with an explicit value - or a default value taken from the service definition - for each parameter of the service it is requesting.
-A service instance is then the service capability that results when all parameters of a service have been fully determined.
+A service request is fully specified when all parameters associated with that service have been determined either by explicit user specification or by implicit default values found in the Service Definition.
+This fuly specified request is then processed by the NSA and, if all service specifications can be satisfied, a service instance is created (and reserved).

+The Service Definition is an integral component of the NSI architecture in that it is key to vetting service requests against the multi-domain service offerings encountered along a candidate path.

+The Service Definition is a public document that can serve as a both a human readable guide to available service capabilities and a machine readable file that can be processed by automated agents in the NSI Architecture.

 Temporal aspects of NSI services